Comprehensive Inpatient Care. All the Comforts of Home

 -

 In addition, twice daily, or as directed by the care team, patients are contacted via their smart device and asked some basic health questions, such as “are you having trouble breathing?”
-Their responses to these questions are relayed to their hospital-based team along with the physiological monitoring data to provide a more comprehensive profile of the patient’s overall well-being.
+Their responses to these questions are relayed to their hospital-based team along with the vital signs data to provide a more comprehensive profile of the patient’s overall well-being.

 - Daily In-Person and Virtual Visits